 When you purchase travel insurance, it’s not unreasonable to assume that you are, well, insured for all aspects of your trip.
 Unfortunately, this is rarely the case.
 Travelers are frequently frustrated to find that their travel insurance coverage is full of holes—with exclusions that are typically stated in the fine print but nonetheless confusing and sometimes counterintuitive.

 For example, trip cancellation insurance doesn’t cover cancellation under every possible circumstance; to qualify for that, you must purchase a “cancel for any reason” add-on.

-Below we’ve compiled 13 things travel insurance coverage might not include.
+Below are 17 things travel insurance coverage usually doesn’t include.
 For purposes of clarity, most apply to the highest tiers offered by most insurance companies; that is, most of these travel insurance exclusions apply to even the most comprehensive policies.
-In some cases you can purchase special add-ons to cover these exclusions; ask when purchasing.
+In some cases you can purchase special add-ons to cover these exclusions.
+Ask when purchasing.